Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Proposed architecture

 Considering quadratic programming and Lagrange multipliers, the optimization problem above can be transformed into the following dual form:

 where $\alpha_i$ is the Lagrange coefficient of the $i$-th training sample $x_i$.
-The non-zero coefficients $\alpha_i$ will determine the \textit{support vectors} required to evaluate the decision function for a new test point $x$:
+The non-zero coefficients $\alpha_i$ will determine the support vectors required to evaluate the decision function for a new test point $x$:

-The test point $x$ is outside the hyper-sphere when the decision function $f(x)$ returns a negative value, otherwise it is inside the hyper-sphere \cite{long2014automated,wang2021unsupervised,chen2001one}.
-A graphical representation of a OC-SVM hyper-sphere is shown in Figure \ref{fig:ocsvm}.
+The test point $x$ is outside the estimated region when the decision function $f(x)$ returns a negative value, otherwise it is inside \cite{long2014automated,wang2021unsupervised,chen2001one}.
+In this work, we focus on the using of the Radial Basis Function (RBF) as the $\Phi(\cdot)$ function.
+In this way, the optimization problem involves the search of a hyper-sphere to estimate the region of the data rather than a hyper-plane.
+Moreover, we have set the parameter $v\approx 0$ since we are interested in capturing as many training samples as possible to determine the region of interest fitted by the OC-SVM. {A graphical representation of a OC-SVM hyper-sphere is shown in Figure \ref{fig:ocsvm}.}